balena-io/debugging-masterclass/README.md

 Application created: DebugApp (fincm3, id 1544229)
 ```

-Now provision a device, either by downloading a *debug* image from the Dashboard,
+Now provision a device, either by downloading a *development* image from the
-or by flashing via the command line (note that currently, balenaEtcher must
+Dashboard, or by flashing via the command line (note that currently,
-be running to enable discovery of the balenaFin from balena CLI):
+balenaEtcher must be running to enable discovery of the balenaFin from balena
+CLI):
 ```
 $ balena os download fincm3 --version 2.44.0+rev1.dev --output balena-debug.img
 Getting device operating system for fincm3